off-by-some/homeworld/docs/README.md

 Install, activation, rollback, generation GC, reinstall cleanup, and state rebinding take the global lock.
 Repository fetch and checkout creation take source-specific locks.
 GC takes the global lock *before* any source lock.

-That ordering is what stops GC from deleting a checkout out from under an in-progress build: a generation still being built counts as in use, exactly like `current` and `previous`, even though nothing points at it yet.
+That ordering keeps GC from deleting a checkout out from under an in-progress build.
+A generation still being built counts as in use, just like `current` and `previous`, even though nothing points at it yet.

 After activation or an explicit `generation gc`: